-We now get dental and other medical treatment in Asia after spending lot of time in Asia building our cross-border health company, Meditrav, and his current experience reminded me of the significant differences between the medical care provided across Asia, versus that provided by our own overworked and over stressed General Practitioners here in Australia.
+We now get dental and other medical treatment in Asia after spending lot of time there building our cross-border health company, Meditrav.
+His current experience reminded me of the significant differences between the medical care provided across Asia, versus that provided by our own overworked and under resourced General Practitioners here in Australia.

 During my husband’s procedure there was a complication, and doubt as to whether one area would be strong enough to take the implants he required.
-But, instead of just saying they couldn’t do it and sending him home, his US trained and qualified Dentist called in the troops.
-In fact, the CEO of the implant manufacturer, another implant specialist and a gum specialist all came into the clinic to see him and consult on the best way forward.
-Problem solved.
+But, instead of just saying they couldn’t do it or sending him home for weeks while they worked it out, his US trained and qualified Dentist called in the troops.
+In fact, the CEO of the implant manufacturer, another implant specialist and a gum specialist all came into the clinic, the next day.
+Consult conducted, problem solved.
 He will have the work completed.

-The result was no surprise to us as Asia is the place for medical collaboration.
+This approach was no surprise to us as Asia is the place for medical collaboration.
 Teams in clinics and hospitals are engaged to complement each other and work collaboratively for the benefit of patients.
 Hospitals are set up to allow patient families to stay with them.
 The system is set up for fast, efficient and quality healing.
-Most hospitals even have wellness centres attached to include mind and spirit work in the recovery.
+Most hospitals even have wellness centres attached to include mind and spirit work in recovery.

 Not so much back at home.
-Indeed, I am flabbergasted by the lack of integrative care and the constant contradictions in treatment.
+Indeed, I am flabbergasted by the lack of integrative care and the constant contradictions in treatment (another reason it is imperative we ‘own our own health journey’).
 Something that’s been glaringly obvious during recent treatment for chronic pain.
 Pain that I have managed since a fall from the top of a grandstand at a swimming carnival in Byron Bay when I was about 12.
 Pain that, at the time, was indescribable.
 Even the simple task of getting in and out of a chair was unbearable for months.
 Regardless, no scans were ever taken due to the cost, and eventually the pain subsided and it was forgotten.

 Fast forward to my mid-twenties and the pain returned and finally, scans were taken.
 Thus followed 30 years of maintenance via Osteopathy/Chiropractic care, acupuncture, exercise, corticosteroid injections and over-the-counter pain meds.
-But as my over-the-counter medication is now prescription only, I’m being treated like a junkie for even asking for them.
+But as my over-the-counter medication – where my local chemist monitored my useage carefully – is now prescription only, I’m being treated like a junkie for even asking for them to provide it.
 Seriously, asking doctors for access to a packet of Mersyndol twice a year is like asking them to light my ice pipe!

 It’s like our time poor and exhausted medical professionals are not seeing the wood for the trees.
 Health care has become, reactive, not at all proactive and our medical carers seem to have been so overburdened by a system designed to work against them, and us, that many of us are falling between the cracks because it is easier to say no than to deal with the paperwork.

-It’s no secret I strongly believe in adopting a holistic approach to health but if pharma is required, then so be it but, preventative medicine is a far more proactive approach to reduce the need to take pharmaceuticals in the first place.
+It’s no secret I strongly believe in adopting a holistic approach to health which means if pharma is required, then so be it.
+But, preventative medicine is a far more proactive approach to reduce the need to take pharmaceuticals in the first place.
 Pharmaceuticals that often result in even more health damaging side-effects, dragging out treatment and healing.